McShelby/hugo-theme-relearn/exampleSite/content/cont/tags.en.md

 weight = 40
 +++

-*Relearn theme* supports one default taxonomy of Hugo: the *tag* feature.
+The Relearn theme supports one default taxonomy of Hugo: the *tag* feature.

 ## Configuration